mwermelinger/m269-library/README.md

 Also in the name of simplicity, most of the code is procedural instead of object-oriented.

-The `doc` folder contains, for each source file, one HTML file that shows the code side by side with the documentation.
+The `doc` folder contains, for each source file, an HTML file that shows the code side by side with the documentation.
 The HTML files were generated with [Pycco](https://pycco-docs.github.io/pycco/).